New Residential Building Water Service

 Applicants for new service must comply with the Water Demand Offset (WDO) Program and offset two times the amount of water demand expected from the development.
 This requires new development to pay a WDO fee equivalent to $55,000/acre-foot of offset.
 WDO fees are used by the District to fund water conservation or supply projects in the service area that provide an equivalent amount of water.
 Applicants must first contact the District and present the proposed building plans (no permit required for this step).
 The District will calculate expected water demand based on the parcel size and use of the new development and determine the offset requirement.
 See Water Demand Offset Program page for more info.

-IMPORTANT: Water Demand Offset Fees must be paid before Board approval is granted and plans can be submitted to the City of Capitola or the County of Santa Cruz.
-There is currently a waiting list to purchase offsets.
+IMPORTANT: 10% of an applicant's total WDO fee must be paid before Conditional Board approval is granted and plans can be submitted to the City of Capitola or the County of Santa Cruz.
+The remaining 90% of an applicant's total WDO fee must be paid before Unconditional Board approval.

 Service Connection and Meter Charges